heyy i’m camiidae and i make art inspired by nature and this weird but beautiful thing we call life ! π“‚ƒ ΰ½Όβ˜Όπ“‚ƒ

 the idea for this album came from a single ant i saw at the park. the ant was alone, but it looked like it was moving forward, with a purpose, a determined course. as if it were on little journey.

-an artistic rendition to some of the animals that lived during the cambrian period. creatures that were as beautiful as they were fascinating. so far apart in time, yet so close in life essence. dead but not forgotten ~
+an artistic rendition to some of the animals that lived during the cambrian period. creatures as beautiful as fascinating, so distant in time, and yet, animals of the earth like us. dead but not forgotten ~

-and life just kept going. like the whole universe and time and things just happened and life appeared and developed and diversified and created so many different things and...
+and life just kept going. like the whole universe and time and things suddenly just happened, and life appeared and developed and diversified and created so many different things and, and...

 and here we are. life led us to this moment. i wrote this in a past. you are reading it in a present.